KevinPham12/personal-home-lab-and-website/README.md

 ## Getting Started
 1. Clone this repository.
-2. Follow the setup instructions (coming soon).
+2. Follow the setup instructions in `setup-guide.md`.

 ## Current Features
-- coming soon!
+- Ubuntu Server installed on a virtual machine.

 ## Next Steps
 ### Phase 1: Foundation